ONLYOFFICE/office-js-api/Word/ApiDocument/Methods/GetStatistics.md

 ## Returns

 Object
-Returns the document statistics represented as an object with the following parameters:
+<br>Returns the document statistics represented as an object with the following parameters:
 - PageCount - number of pages;
 - WordsCount - number of words;
 - ParagraphCount - number of paragraphs;